symfony/symfony-docs/components/dependency_injection/configurators.rst

 A Service Configurator can be used, for example, when you a have a service that requires complex setup based on configuration settings coming from different sources/services.
-Using an external configurator, you can maintain the service implementation clean and decoupled from the other objects that provide the configuration for the service.
+Using an external configurator, you can maintain the service implementation cleanly and keep it decoupled from the other objects that provide the configuration needed.

 Another interesting use case is when you have multiple objects that share a common configuration or that should be configured in a similar way at runtime.